Free fillings, tooth removals and cleanings to be offered at free dental clinic - NewsBreak

 Donation allows schools in Brunswick County to send students on free field trip to Bald Head Island

 BRUNSWICK COUNTY, N.C.
-(WECT) - Every 6th grade student in Brunswick County Public Schools was able to attend a free field trip to the Bald Head Island Conservancy throughout the past few weeks.
-But the schools didn’t have to pay a penny because of a donation from Jim and Devon...
+(WECT) - Every 6th-grade student in Brunswick County Public Schools was able to attend a free field trip to the Bald Head Island Conservancy throughout the past few weeks.
+But the schools didn’t have to pay a penny because of a donation from Jim and Devon Brown,...

 WECT